Home | Demos | Products

 A configuration file is used to define a set of drawings to be displayed.
 On start-up, the Viewer reads the configuration file and initializes the navigation menu based on the information provided in the configuration file.
 A new drawing can be added to the Viewer by simply adding its filename to the configuration file.
 Alternatively, a list of available drawings can be queried from the server.

 A page navigation menu is implemented as part of the GLG drawing.
-Alternatively, a navigation menu can be implemented using HTML buttons (as shown in the mobile version of the Viewer), or using an HTML list.
+Alternatively, navigation can be implemented using HTML buttons (as shown in another version of the Viewer), or using an HTML list to display a list of pages.

 The Viewer uses a similar generic approach for defining popup dialogs to implement drill-down functionality.
 All information about the popup dialogs is defined in the drawing: a new popup dialog may be added by editing the drawing and without any changes to the source code of the Viewer.